 Your immune system is very complex.
 And it turns out a common spice found in your spice cabinet… the humble clove… could be the perfect way to support your immunity.

 More on cloves on a moment.
 But first let’s take a closer look at your immune system.

 Your immune system is very complex.
 It has a set of pathways that allow your body to respond to foreign invaders such as bacteria, viruses, and other infectious agents, as well as foreign material such as pollen.

-It's an amazingly powerful alternative cure for disease.
+It’s actually an amazingly powerful alternative cure for disease.
 Your immune system consists of a bunch of different types of cells, each of which have a specific task assigned to them in the defense of your body.

 Basically, your immune system is divided into two main parts:

 - humoral immunity

 - cell-mediated immunity

 Humoral immunity deals with infectious agents in your blood and body tissues.
 Cell-mediated immunity, on the other hand, deals with body cells that have been infected.

 Your B-cells, with some help from T-cells, manage your humoral system .
 While the cell-mediated system is managed by T-cells.